These instructions explain to manually connect to the eduroam network.

 Click the 'Configure' button and untick the 'Automatically use my Windows logon name and password (and domain if any) then click 'OK'

-You will now be prompted for your username and password, which should be entered in the following format:
+Choose User authentication.
+You should be prompted to enter your username and password, which should be entered in the following format:

 username followed by @leeds.ac.uk - for example email@example.com